rabbitmq/rabbitmq-website/site/install-generic-unix.md

 commands will report the node absence if no broker is running.

  * Invoke `rabbitmqctl stop` or `rabbitmqctl shutdown` to stop the server
- * Invoke `rabbitmqctl status` to check whether it is running
+ * Invoke `rabbitmq-diagnostics status` to check whether it is running

 See [CLI tools guide](/cli.html) to learn more.